Times change and my website needed to change too. To see the 2020 update of this page click this link

 helpful in starting these dogs in their education.
 Valium seems

 Territorial aggression is a prized attribute in guard dog breeds such as German Shepherds, Rottweilers and Akitas.
 If you do not want an aggressive guard dog do not purchase these type of breeds.
 Some dogs readily learn to differentiate between welcome guests and intruders but others do not.
 They are very good at sensing your attitude toward strangers.
-If you are fearful, these dogs know it and will become protective.
+If you are fearful or apprehensive, these breeds of dog will know it and will become protective.

-Obedience training by every member of the family – especially the children helps correct this problem.
+Obedience training by every member of the family – especially the children - often helps correct this problem.
 These dogs are basically loving.
-They just have a very strong natural urge to boss and herd.
-This can be overcome if you make the dog aware that it is a problem.
-A sharp reprimand and a “no” is usually sufficient.
+They just have a very strong natural urge to be bossy and herd.
+This can usually be overcome if you make the dog aware that it is a problem.
+A sharp non-physical reprimand and a “no” is usually sufficient.
 You have to occasionally remind them of the rules.
-Dogs will usually not express this behavior when they are on a short leash.
+Dogs are much less likely to express this behavior when they are on a short leash.